 The east coast of Greenland is an awesome wilderness.
 Only 3,500 people, scattered among small towns and settlements, inhabit its 2,600 kilometres of stunning coastline.
 This is the Arctic with all its breathtaking beauty and striking scenery.

-This trip is suitable for anyone interested in experiencing the magic of early autumn in East Greenland.
-Cruising in the sheltered ice-filled fjords of the Ammassalik area onboard our expedition sailing yacht the Arktika, we welcome all runners with experience of technical running.
+This trip is suitable for mountain runners, interested in experiencing the magic of early autumn in East Greenland.
+Cruising in the sheltered ice-filled fjords of the Ammassalik area onboard our expedition sailing yacht the Aurora, we welcome all mountain runners with experience of technical running.

 This is true exploration—the final itinerary only gets decided upon after setting sail from the Kulusuk harbour.
 We will take into account weather and sea-ice conditions and always look for the best possible option.
 The following description gives an idea of how a day-to-day plan might materialize:

+We will run up mountains, around lakes and along fjords.
 We will visit the big Sermilik ice-fjord, walk the streets of Tasiilaq and cruise the sounds and channels between the villages in the East.
-We will visit the abandoned WWII military base (Bluie East 2) and spend nights in spectacular, remote anchorages.This is early autumn in the Arctic and the northern lights will surely light up the night sky for us.
+We will spend nights in spectacular, remote anchorages.This is early autumn in the Arctic and the northern lights will surely light up the night sky for us.
 We will feel the winter approaching and it will be quite possible to see a sprinkle of fresh snow on the mountaintops.
 The trip will start and end in the village of Kulusuk, from which there are daily flights to Iceland and other parts of Greenland.

-The expedition sailboat Arktika is our movable ‘backcountry hut’ and awaits us at the end of every day with gourmet meals, warm and comfortable bunks, and friendly conversation.
+The expedition sailboat Aurora is our movable ‘backcountry hut’ and awaits us at the end of every day with gourmet meals, warm and comfortable bunks, and friendly conversation.

 The short summer in Eastern Greenland can exhibit all kinds of weather — most of which is governed by the warm gulf current between Iceland and Eastern Greenland.
 The weather pattern is an unpredictable mixture of marine low-pressure systems mixed with the more stable high-pressure inland climate (generated by the immense, cold Greenland icecap).
 The temperatures range from 0 to 15 degrees Celsius.
 In other words, you should prepare for sunshine as well as showers.
 Winds can shift quickly and we might experience the ferociously katabatic Piteraq hurricanes (very rare, but nonetheless possible).
 Given the area’s proximity to the Arctic Circle, while it´s a bit early in the season, it may still be possible to see the Northern Lights at night.